 The Government of Nicaragua does not fully meet the minimum standards for the elimination of trafficking; however, it is making significant efforts to do so.
-The government demonstrated significant efforts during the reporting period by reactivating its national anti-trafficking coalition; investigating, prosecuting, and convicting traffickers; and providing limited victim services.
+The government demonstrated significant efforts during the reporting period by increasing national awareness raising efforts.
 However, the government did not demonstrate increasing efforts compared to the previous reporting period.
-Continuing a multiyear trend, authorities identified fewer victims and prosecuted and convicted significantly fewer traffickers.
-The government decreased its already inadequate level of funding for victim services and did not cooperate with NGOs in victim assistance or in the national coalition.
+The government identified significantly fewer victims for the second consecutive year and did not provide or fund adequate services for victims.
+The government-led anti-trafficking coalition and regional working groups were largely ineffective during the year, and key elements of the trafficking law—such as a dedicated anti-trafficking fund—were not implemented for the second year.
 Prosecution, protection, and prevention efforts in the two Caribbean autonomous regions of Nicaragua continued to be much weaker than in the rest of the country.
-Therefore Nicaragua remained on Tier 2 Watch List for the second consecutive year.
+Therefore, Nicaragua was downgraded to Tier 2 Watch List.

 RECOMMENDATIONS FOR NICARAGUA

 Law 896 established a dedicated fund—to be financed through budget allocation, donations, and seized assets from traffickers—for victim protection and prevention activities.
-However, for the third year, the government did not make it operational.
-The Ministry of Family provided funding for services through its annual budget, but these appropriations decreased by 32 percent in 2017.
+However, for the second year, the government did not finance it or make it operational.
 Victims may obtain damages by filing civil suits against traffickers; however, the government and NGOs reported that in practice victims had never exercised this right.
-The government did not report assisting Nicaraguan victims through its diplomatic missions overseas despite evidence of Nicaraguan victims of both sex trafficking and forced labor in Spain, Panama, and Costa Rica.
-Authorities sometimes detained victims for questioning, but there were no other reports of victims penalized for unlawful acts committed as a direct result of being subjected to trafficking.
+The government did not report assisting Nicaraguan victims through its diplomatic missions overseas.
+There were no reports of victims being penalized for unlawful acts committed as a direct result of being subjected to human trafficking, but this may have occurred due to weak identification efforts.
 The government reported screening for indicators of trafficking among migrant populations and those involved in prostitution, but failed to identify any labor trafficking victims or foreign victims.
-Nicaraguan law provided for humanitarian visas for foreign trafficking victims, but the government did not report granting any such visas in 2017.
+Humanitarian visas were available to foreign trafficking victims, although the government did not report any requests for visas.

-The government maintained some efforts to prevent trafficking.
-The government reactivated its national anti-trafficking coalition, but it lacked a legally required executive secretariat, and its various working groups did not cover all regional, departmental, and municipal jurisdictions.
-For a third consecutive year, the national coalition and its regional working groups did not meet with NGOs, despite requirements under Law 896 that the coalition include an NGO representative.
-The government reported it developed a national action plan, but did not publish the plan or otherwise provide its contents.
-The government reported it conducted research, monitored its efforts, met to track trends and cases, and provided a report of its activities to the National Assembly; however, it had not made its research or report public.
-The government reported it conducted and funded 511 prevention campaigns during the reporting period targeting students, faculty, parents, indigenous communities, and community leaders along border towns and tourism destinations.
+The government maintained minimal efforts to prevent trafficking.
+While the government reported that its anti-trafficking coalition was active during the reporting period, for the second year it remained without an executive secretariat to lead and coordinate its efforts.
+Furthermore, NGOs reported for a second consecutive year the coalition and its regional working groups did not meet with NGOs, despite requirements under law 896 that the coalition include an NGO representative.
+The government reported it conducted research on human trafficking and met to track trends, cases, and prevention efforts; however, NGOs and former members of the coalition reported they were not aware of these efforts.
+The government reported it conducted and fully funded 443 prevention campaigns during the reporting period targeting students, faculty, parents, indigenous communities, and community leaders along border towns and tourism destinations.
 Some Nicaraguans could not easily obtain national identification cards, which increased their vulnerability to trafficking.
-The Ministry of Labor reported that it monitored private employment agencies, which must be registered under Nicaraguan law, but no cases of forced labor were identified.
-The government did not provide anti-trafficking training for its diplomatic personnel.
-Authorities did not investigate, prosecute, or convict any tourists for the purchase of commercial sex acts from children in 2017, although NGOs reported child sex tourism continued to be an issue in the country.
+The Ministry of Labor reported that it monitored private employment agencies, which must be registered under Nicaraguan law.
+The government reported it provided anti-trafficking training for its diplomatic personnel.
+Authorities did not investigate, prosecute, or convict any tourists for the purchase of commercial sex acts from children in 2016, although NGOs report that child sex tourism continues to be an issue in the country.
 The government made limited efforts to reduce the demand for commercial sex acts and forced labor.